Attention-Based Multimodal Image Matching: Related work

-En \etal proposed an approach to utilize both joint and modality-specific information within the image patches, by combining Siamese and Pseudo Siamese CNNs in a unified architecture dubbed TS-Net \cite{TS-net}.
-Ben-Baruch and Keller \cite{multisensor} built a similar hybrid framework fusing Siamese and Pseudo Siamese CNNs features through fully connected layers.
-Contrary to TS-Net \cite{TS-net}, their approach calculated $L_{2}$ -optimized patch descriptors essential for patch matching, and optimized the network using multiple auxiliary losses.
-These extensions have proven vital and resulted in SOTA performance on various multimodal benchmarks, introducing significant improvement.
-Quan \etal proposed the AFD-Net framework \cite{AFD_net} consisting of three sub-networks, the first, aggregates multi-level feature differences, the second extracts domain-invariant features from image patch pairs, while the final one infers matching labels.
+En et al. proposed an approach to utilize both joint and modality-specific information within the image patches, by combining Siamese and Pseudo Siamese CNNs in a unified architecture dubbed TS-Net \cite{TS-net}.
+Ben-Baruch and Keller \cite{multisensor} introduced a similar hybrid framework fusing Siamese and Pseudo Siamese CNNs features through fully connected layers.
+Contrary to TS-Net \cite{TS-net}, their approach calculated $L_{2}$-optimized patch descriptors essential for patch matching, and optimized the network using multiple auxiliary losses.
+These extensions have proven vital and have resulted in the performance of SOTA on various multimodal benchmarks.
+Quan et al. proposed the AFD-Net framework \cite {AFD_net} consisting of three subnetworks, the first aggregates multilevel feature differences, the second extracts domain-invariant features from image patch pairs, while the final one infers matching labels.
 This approach computes a patch similarity score, rather than image embeddings.
-Thus, $\mathcal{O}(n^{2})$ forward passes of the network are required for matching two images containing $n$ image patches each, in contrast to $\mathcal{O}(n)$ forward passes in a metric learning approach such as ours.
+Thus, $ \mathcal{O}(n^{2})$ forward passes of the network are required for matching two images containing $n$ image patches each, in contrast to $\mathcal{O}(n)$ forward passes in a descriptor learning approach such as ours.